 Your body is changing, so are your gums and teeth!

 It’s important for you to take good care of your teeth and gums while pregnant.
 Pregnancy causes hormonal changes that increase the risk of developing gum disease.
-Below are some tips to help you maintain good oral health during pregnancy.
+Below are some tips to help you maintain good oral health during your pregnancy.

 Dental Care While Pregnant

-Tell your dentist (and doctor) if you are pregnant.
+Always tell your dentist (and doctor) if you are pregnant.
 All elective dental procedures, such as whitening should be postponed until after the delivery.